Q100177: Troubleshooting ProcessManager and AssetProcessManager Errors

 These errors indicate a failed communication between child Python processes spawned to handle AttributeScripts and Python Asset Plug-ins and Katana, and may lead to a crash.

-Generally, at any given time there are up to two Python subprocesses launched by Katana's ProcessManager -- one dedicated to processing AttributeScripts and one to processing Python Asset Plug-ins.
-Each process is launched lazily (only when it's needed it gets launched) and if your scene uses no Python Asset Plug-ins or contains no AttributeScript nodes there should be no ProcessManager subprocesses spawned or errors shown.
+Generally, at any given time there are up to two Python subprocesses launched by Katana's ProcessManager - one dedicated to processing AttributeScripts and one to processing Python Asset Plug-ins.
+Each process is launched lazily (only launched when it's needed) and if your scene uses no Python Asset Plug-ins or contains no AttributeScript nodes there should be no ProcessManager subprocesses spawned or errors shown.